 A flash is an excellent accessory to add once you’ve mastered the manual modes on your camera.

-Besides just brightening a photo, a flash can add contrast to an image, fill in dark shadows, and add sparkle to a portrait subject’s eyes.
+Besides just adding light, a flash can add contrast to an image, fill in dark shadows, and add sparkle to a portrait subject’s eyes.

 Like cameras, flashes come with different features and price points.
-Starting out, you’ll want a flash with TTL, which is like the flash’s auto mode.
-If you don’t need to use a flash with a long 300mm lens, a basic flash with TTL is enough.
+Starting, you’ll want a basic flash with TTL, which is like the flash’s auto mode.

 Some photographers swear by their tripods.
 Others end up leaving them in a closet collecting dust.
 A tripod isn’t essential for every photographer.